 Visiting Professor of Tropical Veterinary Science, University of Oxford

-Brian Perry has specialized in methodologies to determine the impacts, both biophysical and economic, of diseases and of alternative strategies and policies to control them, with particular emphasis on how animal disease control can contribute to poverty reduction.
-He led a landmark study for DFID to determine priority research investment options for poverty reduction in Africa and Asia, and has undertaken several economic impact evaluations of alternative policies for foot-and-mouth disease (FMD) control in South East Asia, the Andean region of South America and southern Africa.
+Brian Perry, veterinarian and epidemiologist, has specialized in methodologies to determine the impacts, both biophysical and economic, of diseases and of alternative strategies and policies to control them, with particular emphasis on how animal disease control can contribute to poverty reduction.
+He led a landmark study for DFID to determine priority research investment options for poverty reduction in Africa and Asia, and has undertaken several economic impact evaluations of alternative policies for foot-and-mouth disease (FMD) control in South East Asia, the Andean region of South America, Uruguay and southern Africa.

-He has also authored a global study for the Food and Agriculture Organisation (FAO) on how greater international market access for livestock products by developing countries contributes to poverty reduction, and coordinated an international FMD research planning initiative entitled "Global roadmap for improving the tools to control FMD in endemic settings".
-He has led many independent evaluations of public funding in research and development, including the UN’s global avian influenza control programme, of the UN’s agricultural programmes in Ethiopia, the World Bank’s investment in avian influenza control in Nigeria, the EU’s programme to resuscitate agricultural development in Swaziland, and the FAO’s programme on FMD control in the Andean region of South America.
+He has led many independent evaluations of public funding in research and development, including of the UN’s global avian influenza control programme, of the UN’s agricultural programmes in Ethiopia, of the World Bank’s investment in avian influenza control in Nigeria, the EU’s programme to resuscitate agricultural development in Swaziland, the Luxemburg’s support to agriculture in remote areas of Kosovo and Montenegro, and of the FAO’s programme on FMD control in the Andean region of South America.